greggman/npm-cache-rm/README.md

 ## Disclaimer, Notes

 I'm not a node expert but it worked for me.
-I wanted to be to test some issues I'm running into with packages without clearing the entire cache so I threw this together.
+I wanted to be able to test some issues I'm running into with packages without clearing the entire cache so I threw this together.
 I also wanted to keep the dependencies low so I didn't add a bunch of libraries for globing or argument parsing etc...